Menu

 • Costumes must represent an existing or recognizable character or element from the pop culture realm, including comic books, movies & television, video games, musicals, literature, anime & manga or fantasy.

-• Pre-fabricated, store-bought costumes, commissioned costumes or unaltered, store-bought assemblies of clothing to represent a character or “costume” cannot be used in the Virtual Cosplay Competition.
+• Pre-fabricated, store-bought costumes, commissioned costumes or unaltered, store-bought assemblies of clothing to represent a character or “costume” cannot be used in the Cosplay Competition.

 • Entrants must not register multiple times with multiple costumes.
 A contestant can only enter once and only wear one costume.